YSocialTwin/YSocial/README.md

 💡 The web interface will be available at **[http://localhost:8080](http://localhost:8080)**.

 🔴 **Note:** Ensure the `screen` command is installed on your system.
 If using Windows, **Docker is recommended**.
+   **Note:** Ensure to run the application in a dedicated conda/miniconda/pipenv environment to avoid dependency conflicts.
+Homebrew installations of Python may lead to execution issues.
 ---

 ### 🔧 **LLM Backend Configuration**